 - The position of the Earth in relation to the sun; countries in the southern hemisphere move closer to the sun than those in the Northen hemisphere.

 - Pollution is lower in the Southern Hemisphere again, unable to act as a blocker to some of those burning UV rays.

 - Anyway, just don’t forget your sunscreen.

 - I emigrated with my family to New Zealand from Britain ten years ago, and I’ll admit when I first heard this term I was slightly taken aback.
 But rest assured, it’s not meant as an insult.
+The kiwis have lots of affectionate slang words that they use.
 New Zealander’s are known as kiwi’s, Brits are known as poms.
 Simple.
-I’ve been called worse.

 Don’t fret if you forget your shoes.